kpinkowski/payment-schedule-api/README.md

         "password": "password"
     }
     ```
-- Use the generated token in the `Authorization` header in the following format:
+- Use the generated JWT token in the `Authorization` header in the following format:
     ```
     Authorization: Bearer {token}
     ```